-How far is Rhossili Bay?
+Visit Rhossili Bay?

 This beach undoubtedly has great appeal in all Seasons.
-Personally we shy away from travelling down to Gower via Mumbles, a visit there is best saved for another day if time allows, or possibly return to the cottage via Swansea with the option of a slight detour to Mumbles.
-Our decision is based on Mumbles being a trip of it’s own, a castle, interesting independent shops, a few pubs, lovely cafes, restaurants, ice cream, a pier and sea front walks.
+Personally we shy away from travelling down to Gower via Mumbles.
+A visit there is best saved for another day if time allows.
+Or possibly return to the cottage via Swansea with the option of a slight detour to Mumbles.
+Our decision is based on Mumbles being a trip of it’s own.
+There is a castle, interesting independent shops, pubs, lovely cafes, restaurants, ice cream, a pier and sea front walks.

 After the Weobley detour which we highly recommend, then aim for Rhossili, there’s a choice of parking.
 As you enter Rhossili, here’s a small church on the right that welcomes parking with an honesty box for payment.
 Otherwise drive around the corner to the large National Trust car park with a set parking fee.

 Rhossili Bay will not disappoint, it is truly jaw dropping!
 The appeal of Rhossili is the wild landscape and miles of sandy beach.
 On arrival chose which direction to take down the steps and onto the never ending beach.
 There you can inspect the wreck of the Helvetia that ran aground there in October 1887.
 The beach is breathtaking in all seasons, but equally so is the landscape in all directions.